Phoenix STS Logo

 Day Care

-Comprehensive risk assessments for day care centres covering activity areas, transport arrangements, kitchen facilities, and the specific needs of attendees who return home each evening.
+Full assessments for day care centres.
+We cover activity areas, transport, kitchens and the needs of attendees who return home each evening.

 Hospices

-Sensitive risk assessments for hospice settings, balancing safety requirements with the need to maintain a homelike, dignified environment for residents receiving palliative and end-of-life care.
+Sensitive assessments for hospice settings.
+We balance safety with a homelike, dignified environment for residents receiving palliative and end-of-life care.

 Designated Centres

-HIQA-aligned risk assessments for all categories of designated centres under the Health Act 2007, ensuring full compliance with National Standards and regulatory inspection requirements.
+HIQA-aligned assessments for every category of designated centre under the Health Act 2007.
+They support the National Standards and inspection readiness.

 Our Process